ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 ## Construction Messages

-(These might not be covered here but via dedicated actions.)
+Construction messages are structurally equivalent to state reports but may only contain context information.

-Construction messages are structurally equivalent to state reports, with the main difference being that the recipient is supposed to initiate a configuration or comissioning process upon when receiving it.
+Furthermore, the recipient of a construction message is supposed to initiate a configuration or comissioning process upon recption.
-Furthermore, construction messages MUST be indicated by a different media type, namely `application/sfd-construction+json`.
+Construction messages MUST be indicated by the media type `application/sfd-construction+json` if possible.

 ## State Report Updates